shakeelmohamed/shakeelmohamed/README.md

 # Hello from Seattle! 🌲

-I’m a developer turned designer, currently applying to graduate design programs.

-This content will be updated soon, along with my [personal website](https://shakeelmohamed.com).
+Hello, I’m Shakeel!
+I’m a visual designer in Seattle, specializing in branding and experimental typography.
+After 10 years of working as a software engineer, I began exploring my creative side.
+I’ve recently applied to graduate design programs with the intent of learning more about typography, branding, and design leadership.

 <!--
 **shakeelmohamed/shakeelmohamed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.